 HRL is committed to providing staff and resources for each student to be successful in their WKU experience.

-- Veterans of military service (181 days or more)
+- Are veterans of military service (181 days or more)

-- 21 years of age or older, prior to the first day of classes
+- Are 21 years of age or older, prior to the first day of classes

-- Members of fraternities or sororities living in the chapter house (two semesters on campus and 30 credit hours earned)
+- Are members of fraternities or sororities living in the chapter house (two semesters on campus and 30 credit hours earned)

-- Commuting from their parent/guardian's permanent home and primary residence (50 miles or less).
+- Are commuting from their parent/guardian's permanent home and primary residence (50 miles or less)

 Requests for accommodations based upon special circumstances (defined as unique and unusual) will also be considered.
-Three types of special circumstances are permitted:
+Two types of special circumstances are permitted: